SarahMorgan/STEMGamechangers/README.md

 + Welcome any potential funders when they arrive for the final pitches.
 + Collate the teams’ slides together for the final pitches.
 + Thank everyone for coming at the end.
-+ Relax and eat cake! :cake: You did it!!
++ Relax and eat cake! :cake: :sparkles: You did it!!

 ## After the event:
-+ Email all participants (including pitch attendees) with an evaluation form.
-Ours can be found at: ‘’.
++ Publicise any blogs, videos, podcast or other outputs from the event on your website and on social media :mega:
++ Make sure you have someone who is happy to act as a point of contact from each project team
++ Follow up with all individuals (participants and pitch attendees) by sending them an event evaluation form.
+We did this the day after the event, and also plan to follow up again after 2 months and after 6 months.
+Our evaluation form is [here](https://docs.google.com/forms/d/1IE1Jk8W6eWKXQzde4KVxnMAoK3ElI4X_hJ2Unu6zbkU/edit?usp=drive_web).
++ Follow up with all project teams (via their points of contact) about how their projects are evolving.
+We plan to do this 2 months after the event and again 6 months after the event.